Courtney moved into a new home and gave it a coastal DIY mailbox makeover with paint, Mod Podge Outdoor, and paper. It looks awesome!

 As you can see we still have to add the grass in the yard, so much to do before moving in.
 But we’ll get it done.
 Now I just need to decide if I want to add brick around the bottom or just leave flowers.
 Any ideas??

-We are out in the country so my mailbox really sticks out down our country road.
+We are out in the country so my DIY mailbox makeover really sticks out down our country road.
 It will be EASY giving people directions to my house.
 All the way down until you see the only bright mailbox . . .